 1/4 cup of maple syrup

 Place the lentils and water into a medium sized pot.
-Bring to a boil and cook for 8-9 minutes testing around the 7 minute mark.
-You do not want to over cook the lentils, soft with a bit of bite is the goal here.
+Bring to a boil and cook for 8-9 minutes testing around the 7-minute mark.
+You do not want to overcook the lentils, soft with a bit of bite is the goal here.
 Once they are cooked strain in a fine mesh strainer.

 Strain again with the fine mesh strainer and allow to cool.